-CDP (Cisco Discovery Protocol) is a Cisco specific neighbour discovery protocol works on Layer 2.
+CDP (Cisco Discovery Protocol) is a Cisco specific Neighbour Discovery Protocol works on Layer 2.
 CDP (Cisco Discovery Protocol) is also licensed to run on some network devices of other vendors.
+There is also a standard Neighbor Discovery Protocol named LLDP that works on all wendors.
+Here, we will learn theorical part of Cisco Discovery Protocol.
+In the next lesson, we will learn How to Configure CDP on Cisco Devices.

 By using CDP, Cisco devices discover their directly connected Cisco neighbours.
 But to do this, CDP must be enable on both devices.
 By default CDP is enabled on Cisco devices.